divVerent/pam_math/README.md

-    Typical choices will be `lightdm` or another display manager, or `common-auth` to apply to all types of login on your system (NOTE: this is dangerous as it may make it impossible to log in if a mistake happens in the configuration file).
+    Typical choices will be `lightdm` or another display manager, or `common-auth` to apply to all types of login on your system (NOTE: this is dangerous as it may make it impossible to log in if a mistake happens in the configuration file, and may break some ways of logging in entirely if they do not support multi-step PAM conversations).

 2. Open its config file in an editor.